-Reduce health care spending in socially and fiscally responsible manner, ACP to CongressSeptember 12th, 2011 in Health /
+Reduce health care spending in socially and fiscally responsible manner, ACP to CongressSeptember 12, 2011 in Medicine & Health / Health

 Recommendations to reduce federal health care spending in a socially and fiscally responsible manner today were made in a letter to the Congressional Joint Committee on Deficit Reduction from the American College of Physicians (ACP).